-1. They contain exactly one declaration of the attributes logic, formula and status.

-- 2. The value of the attribute logic coincides with the name of a logic L for some logic declaration $D_L$ in SMT-LIB. - 3.
-The declarations of the extrasort (resp., extrafuns, extrapreds) attribute, which can be more than one, collectively contain no more than one occurrence of the same sort (resp., function, predicate) symbol. - 4.
-No symbol declared in a declaration of the extrasorts (resp., extrafuns, extrapreds) attribute occurs in the declaration of the sort attribute (resp., funs, preds) of the theory declaration associated to $D_L$ . - 5.
-The sort symbols occurring in declarations of extrafuns or extrapreds are either declared in extrasorts or belong to the signature of the logic L; - 6.
-The formulas in the assumption or formula attributes are in the language of L, and their free symbols are only among those declared in the attributes extrasorts, extrafuns and extra\preds.
+- 1. They contain exactly one declaration of the attributes logic, formula and status. - 2.
+The value of the attribute logic coincides with the name of a logic L for some logic declaration $D_L$ in SMT-LIB. - 3.
+Every symbol declared in the extrasorts, extrafuns, and extrapreds attributes must be part of the signature expansion defined in the language attribute of the logic L. - 4.
+The declarations of the extrasort attribute, which can be more than one, collectively contain no more than one occurrence of the same sort symbol, and this symbol does not occur in the sort attribute of the theory declaration associated to $D_L$ . - 5.
+The total set of function symbols in extrafuns declarations, which can be more than one, and in the funs attribute of the theory declaration associated to $D_L$ satisfy Requirement 3 in Definition 3. - 6.
+The sort symbols occurring in the extrafuns or extrapreds declarations are either declared in extrasorts or belong to the signature of the logic L; - 7.
+The formulas in the assumption or formula attributes are in the language of L, and their free symbols are only among those declared in the attributes extrasorts, extrafuns and extrapreds.